Although

 amazing quality.
 There is more than one DVD format and it cannot be assumed

-PC's.
+that every DVD disc will run satisfactorily on all DVD players.
 However most modern DVD players are now compatible with discs across the

 range.